 4. Downloading Dependencies

 We know that Maven works based on the pom.xml file configurations.
-When Maven executes this pom.xml file, the dependencies will be downloaded from a central Maven repository and put into your local Maven repository.
-If we already have the dependencies in our local repository, Maven will not download them.
+When Maven executes this pom.xml file, the dependencies will be downloaded from a central Maven repository and put into our local Maven repository.
+If we already have the dependencies in our local repository, Maven won’t download them.